 Heather Bortfeld is a Professor of Psychological Sciences at the University of California, Merced.
-She completed her Ph.D. in Experimental Psychology at the State University of New York, Stony Brook in 1998.
-She did her postdoctoral training at Brown University with the support of a National Research Service Award from the National Institute of Child Health and Human Development.
+She completed her Ph.D. in Experimental Psychology at SUNY, Stony Brook, followed by postdoctoral training in Cognitive and Linguistic Sciences at Brown University.
+The latter was supported by a National Research Service Award (NRSA) from the National Institute of Child Health and Human Development (NICHD).
 Bortfeld was on the faculty at Texas A&M University and the University of Connecticut prior to arriving at UC Merced in 2015.
 Her research examines both healthy and atypical development with a focus on language.

 My name is Allison Gabouer.
 I graduated with a B.S. in Psychology from Purdue University in December 2015.
 Broadly, I am interested in language acquisition in typically and atypically developing infants and children.
-My current focus is on how social, informal communication contributes to language learning in young children.
+Right now, my focus is on how social, informal communication contributes to language learning in young children.

 Fall 2016 Research Assistants

 Back row, left to right: Cristal Urias, Valeria Rodriguez-Del Rio, Nadia Alazzeh, and Raveena Singh.

 Front row, left to right: Mayra Saavedra, Tania Arellano Correa, Allison Gabouer (graduate student), and Heather Bortfeld.